Head of Marketing

 At the end of last year, we worked on Stephanie Wagner’s strength levels and changed her serve in the process.
 From day one, we were able to track the impact of each week of training based on her serve scores.
 While an increase in her strength level was initially reflected positively in her speed scores, it had a negative impact on her serve accuracy.
 By making adjustments to her technique, we were able to compensate for this and ultimately solidify her serve score at a record high.

 This best practice shows how Wingfield's automated league format drives court usage.

-Wingfield makes young up-and-coming players feel like the pros on the Road to Wimbledon.
+We make young up-and-coming players feel like professionals on the big stage.

 Twelve reasons why users love Wingfield.